Nearly eight out of 10 families across England are unable to afford newly built homes in their local area, a report by housing charity Shelter says.

 As a final comment, my own proposal is for a new way for housing in England and Wales to be marketed which is based on changing from vendor-centric estate agencies to buyer-oriented ones.
 The details are fully set out in ‘The House Price Virtuoso Solution’.
 The change would not cost a great deal to implement and would bring massive benefits to every local housing marketplace, by helping to satisfy demand at more favourable prices.
 It would be achieved by making the process of buying and selling itself considerably more efficient and less costly, whilst still encouraging builders to construct the houses which are of course urgently needed.

-To read more about The House Price Virtuoso Solution (previously The Hendry Solution) go to the following link:
+To read more about The House Price Virtuoso Solution (otherwise known as The Hendry Solution) go to the following link:

 Improve The Housing Market in England and Wales.